jmhogan/Vizualization_ShortEx/_episodes/02- Part 2 : FirworksWeb.md

 Are there any muons in the event with pt\>30GeV?
 If so, check their isolation.
 Is this a single lepton event?
 If so, what is the lepton?
 Can you identify any likely top candidates?

-![Red
-led](./SWGuideCMSDataAnalysisSchoolLPC2024VisualizationExercise%20_%20CMS%20_%20TWiki_files/led-red.gif "Red led"){width="16"
-height="16" border="0"}[ Question 18/19 - Look at some interesting
+> ## Question 18/19
-events in this dataset and try to interpret them: 1023/1523919869, 1023/1523757530. ]{style="color: #ff0000"}
+> Look at some interesting events in this dataset and try to interpret them: 1023/1523919869, 1023/1523757530.
+{: .challenge}

 You can also explore the single muon data file `/eos/uscms/store/user/cmsdas/2020/short_exercises/Visualization/data_SingleMuon.root`

 You can go through the events and characterize each based on the objects you find.

-If you have time at the end (after the next section), explore the events stored in `/eos/uscms/store/user/cmsdas/2020/short_exercises/Visualization/SinglePhoton*.root`, and see if you can find anything interesting.
+If you have time at the end (after the next section), explore the events stored in

+`/eos/uscms/store/user/cmsdas/2020/short_exercises/Visualization/SinglePhoton*.root`, and see if you can find anything interesting.

-## []{#Exploration_5_Scanning_noisy_eve} Exploration 5: Scanning noisy events
+## Exploration 5: Scanning noisy events

 In this section, we will have a look at a few events one does not want to end up with after having applied an analysis selection.
 These events